How I Discovered Indredible Places for Team Building

 - 10 Tips for Succesful Incentive Travel in Oman

-It was during my first trip to Oman that it occured to me that I had discovered so many luxurious resorts, enchanting hideaways, unique attractions, and truly stunning places in my travels that I could share them with my clients and other companies.
-What I could offer was something special and truly unique.
-Escorted, customized incentive travel itineraries that would give organizations a chance to introduce their teams to:
+It was during my first trip to Oman that it occurred to me that I had discovered so many incredible experiences that could be incorporated into team building.
+I was excited about the opportunity to offer something special and truly unique.
+My initial concept was to offer escorted, customized incentive travel itineraries that would give organizations a chance to introduce their teams to:

 - each destination beyond the beach and the resort